 Poor foundation drainage can be caused by a number of issues, both inside and outside of your home.
 Understanding these causes is incredibly important ensuring that your home is safe and healthy as a homeowner.

 Broadly speaking, the causes of poor foundation drainage come in two forms: inappropriate or damaged drainage systems and sources of excess water.
 In the worst cases of damage, the two can combine to cause serious flooding both around and inside a property.

 Expansive soil is a common cause of poor foundation drainage in Kansas City, Moberly, St. Louis, and Springfield.
-The heavily clay-based soils that are so common in and around Missouri are very absorbent and reactive to water.
+The heavily clay-based soils that are so common in and around the Midwest are very absorbent and reactive to water.
 This means that, unless you have robust drainage systems in place to whisk rain and runoff away from your property perimeter before it sinks into the ground, it will be much harder to manage moisture.

 Expansive soils are incredibly slow draining.
 They can cause damage to your home when they are oversaturated by placing too much pressure on your basement walls and foundation.
 This can lead to seepage, bowing walls, and even a sinking foundation.

 The clay bowl effect is a symptom and a cause of poor drainage around your property.
 Caused by the difference in drainage capabilities between loose backfill soil and the more hard-packed virgin soil beyond the construction zone, this is pretty much what it sounds like.